sereneooi/covid-19-prediction/README.md

 ## Dataset

 The dataset used in this project comprises anonymized patient records, including demographic information, clinical features, and COVID-19 outcomes.
-Due to privacy concerns, the dataset is not included in this repository.
-Researchers interested in accessing the data should contact the relevant data providers or use publicly available datasets that comply with ethical guidelines.